uqee/coretechs-stackedit-workspace/Curaçao Check/TermsOfService.md

 1.3.
 We reserve the right to amend these Terms of Service (including any of the Documents mentioned above) at any time without prior notice, however, we will make all reasonable efforts to publish each amendment before such amendment becomes effective.
 We will ensure that the latest, fully amended version of these Terms of Service (or any of the Legal documents) is published on the Website.
 You are responsible for regularly reviewing the Website to obtain timely notice of such amendments.
 If any amendment is unacceptable for you, you may terminate the agreement between you and us regarding the use of the Website as set out in these Terms of Service.
 If you continue to use the Website after the effective date of each amendment, you will be conclusively deemed to have accepted such amended version of these Terms of Service (including any of the Legal documents).

 1.4.
 These Terms of Service have full force and effect at all times when you access or use the Service or while you are a Client of our Website.
-These Terms of Ser will not expire until the termination of an Account on our Website for any reason.
+These Terms of Service will not expire until the termination of an Account on our Website for any reason.

 1.5.
 These Terms may be published in different languages, reflecting the same information for our Clients.
 In case of discrepancies between the English version of these rules and the version in any other language, the English version shall prevail.

 ### 2. Governing Law

-These Terms and Conditions comply with and are interpreted in accordance with the laws of Curaçao, and you are unconditionally subject to the exclusive (sole) law of the courts of the jurisdiction of Curaçao for settlement of any disputes (including claims for damages and counterclaims) that may arise in connection with the creation, legality, effect, interpretation or action, or legal relations, established by the Terms and Conditions or by any means arising from the Terms and Conditions.
+These Terms of Service comply with and are interpreted in accordance with the laws of Curaçao, and you are unconditionally subject to the exclusive (sole) law of the courts of the jurisdiction of Curaçao for settlement of any disputes (including claims for damages and counterclaims) that may arise in connection with the creation, legality, effect, interpretation or action, or legal relations, established by the Terms of Service or by any means arising from the Terms of Service.

 ### 3. Binding Declarations